Lost and found animals

 If you think your pet has been impounded by a ranger, contact us on (03) 5422 0333.
 If your pet is in the Council pound, we will make arrangements with you to release the animal.

-We do not release dogs or cats unless they are microchipped and registered.
+We do not release dogs or cats unless they are microchipped and registered with Council.
 If your pet is not microchipped, we will arrange for the animal to be microchipped before it is returned to you.
 If your pet is not registered you will have to register the animal before we return it to you.
 See our Pet Registration page for registration fees.

-Council also uses the North Melbourne Lost Dogs Home and you should call 9329 2755 or visit the Lost Dogs to see if your pet is there.
+Council also uses the North Melbourne Lost Dogs Home as its pound provider you should call (03) 9329 2755 or visit their website Lost Dogs or Lost Cats to see if your pet is there.
 Photos are posted daily for lost dogs and cats in their care.
 The Lost Dogs Home also provides general information about lost and found pets.

-Council may send your dog directly to the Lost Dogs Home if any of the following apply:
+Council may send your dog or cat directly to the Lost Dogs Home if any of the following apply: